luispedro/BuildingMachineLearningSystemsWithPython/ch06/README.md

 was using the API 1.0, which did not require authentication.
 With its switch to version 1.1, this has now changed.

-It seems that you don't have already created your personal Twitter access keys and tokens.
-Please do so at [https://dev.twitter.com/docs/auth/tokens-devtwittercom](https://dev.twitter.com/docs/auth/tokens-devtwittercom) and paste the keys/secrets into twitterauth.py
+If you don't have already created your personal Twitter access keys and tokens, you might want to do so at [https://dev.twitter.com/docs/auth/tokens-devtwittercom](https://dev.twitter.com/docs/auth/tokens-devtwittercom) and paste the keys/secrets into twitterauth.py

 Note that some tweets might be missing when you are running install.py.